Skip to Content

 A proper diet plays a role in keeping young athletes free of illness and injury so they can train properly.
 Training can cause inflammation and pain; the right diet can help build a strong immune system and skeleton and keep them energized and can result in high quality training and performance.

-Dr. Mas, of Brevard Health Alliance Pediatrics
+Dr. Mas, Pediatrician at Brevard Health Alliance in Brevard County, FL

 Dr. Mas, of Brevard Health Alliance Pediatrics, offers insights into fueling young athletes.